saddamarbaa/weather-app/README.md

 ## Weather app

-This is a code repository for the project: weather app with vanilla JavaScript in this project I learned more about ES6+, promises, Fetching data from an API
+This is a code repository for the project: weather app with vanilla JavaScript in this project I learned more about ES6+, promises, Fetching data from an API.

 #### Click the link blow to see the [GitHub Pages]: (https://saddamarbaa.github.io/weather-app/)